Samsung/tizen-docs/docs/application/vstools/tools/dotnet-diagnostics.md

 # Get Started with .NET Core Diagnostics

 .NET Core Diagnostics supports a number of tools that can be used to diagnose the Tizen .NET applications.
-It includes dotnet-gcdump, dotnet-dump and dotnet-trace tools to aid .NET developers in diagnosing their applications.
+It includes dotnet-gcdump, dotnet-dump, and dotnet-trace tools to aid .NET developers in diagnosing their applications.

 ## Prerequisites